 Students in Women's and Gender Studies master critical thinking, problem analysis, and communication through both classroom studies and service learning opportunities.

-Students who are interested in the minor should consult with Women’s and Gender Studies to make a formal declaration.
+Students who are interested in the minor should complete the online declaration form on the Women’s and Gender Studies website.
 For additional information, please contact Women's and Gender Studies, located in CRT 535, by phone at (414) 229-5918, or on the web.

 Requirements